dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3092: Upholding individual privacy is essential in society.
+### T3092: Individual freedom and privacy are important.

 |Support|
 |---|